slicervm/docs.slicervm.com/docs/index.md

 *Where can you run it?*

 When commodity cloud vendors charge ~ 200 USD / mo for as little as 8vCPU and 32GB of RAM, working at scale becomes prohibitively expensive.
 You can obtain a brand new mini PC, or used server from eBay for a similar amount as a one-off cost.
 Or pay a bare-metal cloud provider like Hetzner Robot 33-100 EUR / mo for a powerful server for a public IP with reliable power and Internet.
-If you're tied to the cloud - Slicer also works on DigitalOcean, Azure and GCP via nested virtualisation.
+If you're tied to the cloud - Slicer also runs on DigitalOcean, Azure and GCP via nested virtualisation.

 Learn more in Alex's blog post [Preview: Slice Up Bare-Metal with Slicer](https://blog.alexellis.io/slicer-bare-metal-preview/).